-Much of what I saw was in decay and many buildings were no longer fit for their original purpose, yet each had a story to tell in a way that no new building can.
+Much of what I saw was in decay, and many buildings were no longer fit for their original purpose, yet each had a story to tell in a way that no new building could.
 At weekends, the area was all but silent, except for the exchange of tennis balls being hit across the nets in Tanner Street Park.
-On occasion, I took great pleasure walking the full length of Bermondsey Street in the middle of the road without passing a soul or of risk of being run down.
+On occasion, I took great pleasure walking the full length of Bermondsey Street in the middle of the road without passing a soul or at risk of being run down.

-Changes since my first videos have been considerable, particularly so around London Bridge, with the building of The Shard and redevelopment of London Bridge Station.
-Renewal was inevitable at some point and much has been an improvement.
-However, with virtually the whole of the area south of the river Thames now a development zone, the rush to demolish and build is gathering pace.
-For many, including me, it is getting out of control and all too often for no benefit of the people living there.
+Changes since my first videos have been considerable, particularly so around London Bridge, with the building of The Shard and the redevelopment of London Bridge Station.
+Renewal was inevitable at some point, and much has been an improvement.
+However, with virtually the whole of the area south of the River Thames now a development zone, the rush to demolish and build is gathering pace.
+For many, including me, it is getting out of control and all too often for no benefit to the people living there.

-Recently, I have worked in a range of mediums including photography, digital art, video, and sculpture.
-I write about social history in Bermondsey and regularly share my passion for archeology via Twitter.
+Recently, I have worked in a range of mediums, including photography, digital art, video, and sculpture.
+In 2021, I made three short films for Southwark Cathedral during lockdown.

 Exhibitions, film screenings, and videos

 2021 Southwark Cathedral Videos, Introduction, Stained Glass, and Architecture

 2020 Rose Playhouse, Rally for the Rose, script consultant, and content contributor

 2019 Borough Lights, Experimental Video shot from The Shard